Holmes County License Hearing Guide

 What It Is

-- Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The BMV only needs to demonstrate that there was probable cause to believe you were driving under the influence and that you either failed or refused a chemical test.
+- Lower Burden of Proof Than Criminal Trial: The standard of proof in an ALR hearing is lower than in a criminal trial.
+The state only needs to show by a preponderance of the evidence (more likely than not) that the suspension is warranted.

 How to Prepare

-- Whether you were properly informed of your rights and the consequences of refusing a chemical test.
+- Whether you were properly informed of the consequences of refusing a test.

 Possible Outcomes